JTP709/buy_bot/README.md

 #### As the bot is running:
 Monitor the terminal output to see what's going on.
 You may need to restart if necessary.

-Warning: If the purchase fails after adding to cart, then runs again it will add more to cart.
+Warning: If the order fails after adding to cart, the bot will stop but you will need to remove items from the cart.

 ## Flag Arguments